AndrioCelos/KtaneNotVanillaModules/readme.md

 This is a mod for the game [_Keep Talking and Nobody Explodes_](https://keeptalkinggame.com/) which adds new modules that look suspiciously similar to the vanilla modules.

-A build and manuals are available at https://questers-rest.andriocelos.net/ktane/NotVanilla/.
+A build is available on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2003251353).

+Manuals are available on the [Repository of Manual Pages](https://ktane.timwi.de/).

 Based on the [_Keep Talking and Nobody Explodes_ modkit](https://github.com/keeptalkinggame/ktanemodkit/).
 Thanks to Kusane for the module designs.